cucumber/docs/content/cucumber/hooks.md

 ## Tagged hooks

 Sometimes you may want a certain hook to run only for certain scenarios.
-This can be achieved by associating a <code>Before</code>, <code>After</code>, <code>Around</code> or <code>AfterStep</code> hook with one or more [tags](/cucumber/tags/).
+This can be achieved by associating a `Before`, `After`, `Around` or `AfterStep` hook with one or more [tags](/cucumber/tags/).
 You can OR and AND tags in much the same way as you can when running Cucumber from the command line.
 Examples:

 For OR tags, pass the tags in a single string comma separated: